-- 200.01 Accessory Building.
-A subordinate building located on the same lot with the main building or use, the use of which is customarily incidental to that of the main building or to the use of the land. - 200.02 Accessory Dwelling Unit (ADU).
-A secondary dwelling unit, attached or detached, which is accessory and subordinate to a permitted principal single family dwelling unit. - 200.03 Accessory Use.
-A use customarily incidental to that of the main building or to the use of the land, not including the exterior storage of junk, dismantled or abandoned cars, or any other storage detrimental to health, safety, or general welfare. - 200.04 Adult Sexually Oriented Business.
+Accessory Building.
+A subordinate building located on the same lot with the main building or use, the use of which is customarily incidental to that of the main building or to the use of the land.

+Accessory Dwelling Unit (ADU).
+A secondary dwelling unit which is accessory and subordinate to a permitted principal single family dwelling unit or to an accessory building.

+Accessory Use.
+A use customarily incidental to that of the main building or to the use of the land, not including the exterior storage of junk, dismantled or abandoned cars, or any other storage detrimental to health, safety, or general welfare.

+Adult Sexually Oriented Business.
 A business where one of its purposes is for the display and sale of sexually explicit goods and services including, but not limited to sexually explicit books, videos, movies, computer software, or other visual or audio representations, including ones which meet the definition of "harmful to minors" and/or "sexual conduct" as set forth in RSA 571-B:1; or instruments, devices, or paraphernalia which are designed or used in connection with "sexual conduct" as set forth in RSA 571-B:1, other than birth control devices.
-Examples of adult sexually oriented business uses include, but are not limited to places where a regular and substantial course of business operation involves the sale and display of sexually explicit goods and services such as: adult motels and theaters where sexually explicit films or videos are shown; places with mini-motion picture or coin operated displays; motels and theaters where sexually explicit films or videos are shown; adult cabaret; nude modeling studios; adult bookstores; escort agencies; or sexual encounter centers. - 200.05 Alteration.
-Any change or modification to a building which modifies the structural plan, manner of construction, or the kind of material used, or in any way varies the character or its use. - 200.06 Apartment Building.
-A building intended to be occupied by three or more families living independently of each other. - 200.07 Back Lots.
-Lots which have less than the minimum frontage requirement but which meet lot size and setback requirements and can be serviced by a private driveway leading to a public road. - 200.08 Camp.
-A building of such a nature that it may only be used for recreational and dwelling purposes during seasonal parts of the year. - 200.09 Dwelling.
-A structure that is designed or used as a place of residence for one or more families. - 200.10 Dwelling Unit.
-A single unit providing complete independent living facilities for one or more persons with permanent provisions for living, sleeping, eating, cooking and sanitation. - 200.11 Elderly.
-For the purposes of this Ordinance shall mean that portion of the population 65 years and older. - 200.12 Family.
-Cohabitants of a single household who jointly share in the use of an entire dwelling unit. - 200.13 Farm.
-Land on which farming takes place. - 200.14 Farm Stand.
-A structure for the seasonal sale of agricultural, horticultural or silvicultural products.
+Examples of adult sexually oriented business uses include, but are not limited to places where a regular and substantial course of business operation involves the sale and display of sexually explicit goods and services such as: adult motels and theaters where sexually explicit films or videos are shown; places with mini-motion picture or coin operated displays; motels and theaters where sexually explicit films or videos are shown; adult cabaret; nude modeling studios; adult bookstores; escort agencies; or sexual encounter centers.

+Alteration.
+Any change or modification to a building which modifies the structural plan, manner of construction, or the kind of material used, or in any way varies the character or its use.